Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{y} leveraging distributed resources and capabilities opportunistically, mobile crowdsensing (MCS) could be used to enable large-scale data acquisition and further support integrated sensing, computing, and communication related applications.
-Due to its flexibility and low deployment cost, MCS has supported many emerging large-scale applications such as urban environment monitoring, traffic congestion inference, and public safety management \cite{wang2022bsif,cai2025towards}.
-As many new applications increasingly demand timely, reliable, and high-quality sensing, a smart MCS platform must go beyond its conventional ``data collection'' without evaluating its performance in different aspects.
-Instead, a new ``MCS service provision'' model for achieving budget availability, robust to participant dropout, and incur low-overhead MCS becomes essential to meet future diverse needs of complex applications\cite{cai2025towards,an2024privacy,qi2026Accelerating}.
+\IEEEPARstart{B}{y} opportunistically leveraging distributed sensing resources and mobile user capabilities, mobile crowdsensing (MCS) has become an effective paradigm for large-scale data acquisition and sensing-intensive applications.
+Owing to its flexibility and low deployment cost, MCS has supported many emerging applications, such as urban environment monitoring, traffic congestion inference, and public safety management \cite{wang2022bsif,cai2025towards}.
+As these applications increasingly require timely, reliable, and high-quality sensing services, MCS platforms are expected to evolve beyond conventional data collection toward service-oriented provisioning.
+In this emerging paradigm, platforms must jointly ensure budget feasibility, robust task completion under participant dropout, sensing-quality satisfaction, and low interaction overhead, which are essential for supporting dynamic and large-scale MCS applications\cite{cai2025towards,an2024privacy,qi2026Accelerating}.

 Reliable MCS service provision relies on incentive-driven recruitment and task scheduling among heterogeneous workers (e.g., mobile users)\cite{an2024privacy,qi2026Accelerating}.
-Yet privacy, redundancy, and runtime dynamics are tightly coupled, making mechanism design nontrivial.
-Most prior work treats them separately, resulting in failure to simultaneously guarantee reliability and privacy in dynamic settings.
+However, privacy protection, redundancy-aware quality control, and worker dynamics are tightly coupled in dynamic MCS, making mechanism design challenging.
+Existing studies often address these issues in isolation, making it difficult to simultaneously ensure sensing reliability, budget feasibility, and privacy protection under uncertain worker participation.
 Motivated by these gaps, we distill a set of key research questions (RQs) that guide our MCS design and clarify the core motivations behind this work.